 3.2.
-Disconsion
+Discussion

 Critical thinking skills in students have become a critical instructional focus.
 It has to do with a perceived need to deal with fast information in this day of globalization.
 However, these CT skills are not inborn nor naturally developed but should be trained continuously to students.
-As we know, students' CT skills can be enhanced by using a contextual approach to directing students into realistic thinking based on their reallife circumstances.
+As we know, students' CT skills can be enhanced by using a contextual approach to directing students into realistic thinking based on their real-life circumstances.
 Critical thinking is necessary to students' success in college and the workplace [40].
-Using the SFA Rubric Critical Thinking Skills, we could discover students' critical thinking skills from their answers.
+Using the SFA rubric critical thinking skills, we could discover students' critical thinking skills from their answers.
 The quantitative analysis results showed that students' CT skills were relatively low.
-It impacted to mastering the concept of Cell Membrane.
-Figure 1 20 wed that each indicator of students' CT skills has different results even though categorized low-level CT skills.
+It impacted to mastering the concept of cell membrane.
+Figure 1 shows that each indicator of students' CT skills has different results even though categorized low-level CT skills.
 This is in line with the opinion of Ennis [11], in which each indicator showed that different results.
 The critical thinking skills aspect will undoubtedly show that different results.

-Based on the qualitative analysis of students' answers, the results showed that students had provided information about Cell membrane and Cell wall are so well, but they have not been able to analyze and synthesize differences between Cell membrane and Cell walls as structurally.
-They only answer the characteristics of Cell membrane and Cell wall in common, have not been seen analyzing the structure of its composition like what and how.
-Demir [9] states that critical thinking is about presenting information and involves solving problems and utilizing information.
-Hall & Kidman [41] also convey that enhancing students' critical thinking and contextual learning can make the atmosphere centered on student learning.
+Based on the qualitative analysis of students' answers, the results showed that students had provided information about cell membrane and cell wall are so well, but they have not been able to analyze and synthesize differences between cell membrane and cell walls as structurally.
+They only answer the characteristics of cell membrane and cell wall in common, have not been seen analyzing the structure of its composition like what and how.
+Demir [9] stated that critical thinking is about presenting information and involves solving problems and utilizing information.
+Hall and Kidman [41] also convey that enhancing students' critical thinking and contextual learning can make the atmosphere centered on student learning.

 Students are trained to be critical thinkers when contextual learning is applied.
 We argue that critical thinking is indeed an active process that involves metacognitive thinking about thinking itself and that, as a result, students become more critical and creative in their thinking.
 According to Hasrudin [42], learn biology to memorize and understand the subject matter.
-They will strive to integrate the concepts they have learned so far, and then they will be able to construct knowledge based on their ow [13] periences [43].
+They will strive to integrate the concepts they have learned so far, and then they will be able to construct knowledge based on their own experiences [43].

-In this study, CT skills 13 also described by Gender, and it has differences between male and female students.
-Based on Figure 2, the results showed that female students have higher average critical thinking scores than male students.
-This is in line with the opinion by Behar-Horenstein & Niu [17] that critical thinking skills between men and women are different.
-Although women's critical thinking skills are better than men's, gender differences in critical thinking skills provide knowledge to higher education practitioners to facilitate the development of students' CT skills because these differences for critical thinking [44].
-Bagheri & Ghanizadeh [45] add that women have learned to be as good critical thinkers as males to solve everyday challenges and use their critical thinking abilities regardless of their Gender.
+In this study, CT skills are also described by Gender, and it has differences between male and female students.
+Figure 2 showed that female students have higher average critical thinking scores than male students.
+This is in line with the opinion by Behar-Horenstein and Niu [17] that critical thinking skills between men and women are different.
+Although women's critical thinking skills are better than men's, gender differences in critical thinking skills provide knowledge to higher education practitioners to facilitate the development of students' CT skills because these differences are found in the process of critical thinking [44].
+Bagheri and Ghanizadeh [45] add that women have learned to be as good critical thinkers as males to solve everyday challenges and use their critical thinking abilities regardless of their gender.